aparna932/Portfolio/README.md

 # Portfolio
 This is a portfolio website which is currently built using HTML and CSS.
-It is hoted using GITHUB Pages.
+It is hosted using GITHUB Pages.

 ## Features
 1)Home